MCYP-UniversidadReyJuanCarlos/19-20_frripe/README.md

 ![ribbon](./resources/ribbon.png)

 - Scenario Probability: opens a form to estimate quickly the probability of its occurrence based on the vulnerabilities associated with the assets that make up the zone or conduit
-- Simulation: performs a Monte Carlo simulation of the losses caused in the different scenarios.
+- Simulation: performs a Montecarlo simulation of the losses caused in the different scenarios.
 As a result of the simulation is obtained: o Simulated inherent loss of the scenarios included in each domain. o Weighted probability of the scenarios assigned to each domain. o Target Security Level of the zone or conduit.